sunxb95/MNIST-Graph-Neural-Network-PyTorch/README.md

 # MNIST-Graph-Neural-Network-PyTorch

-Example code to train a Graph Neur
+Example code to train a Graph Neura